AlayaCare/alayamarket-optioncare-csi/examples/api/README.md

   * The `service_id` is the internal service ID returned when creating a service in Step 2
   * The `authorization_id` is the internal authorization ID and is returned when creating an authorization in Step 3
   * The `supply_persona_id` must be set to the `alayamarket_org_id` from the [referral request payload](https://github.com/AlayaCare/alayamarket-optioncare-csi/blob/main/examples/payloads/new_referral_request_payload.json#L7)
+  * If an `authorization_id` is provided, the `start_date` and `end_date` of the authorization must match the date components of the referral approval `start_at` and `end_at`.

 ## Option 2: CPR+ → Marketplace -> Supply Agency
+_Not Recommended_

 In this option, CSI will send the Referral Approval from CPR+ via Marketplace to the supply agency.
+This will skip storing clients, services, and authorizations in ACCloud CSI (HQ).
+This also means that referral approvals cannot be sent from ACCloud CSI (HQ).

 * **Host:** `MARKETPLACE_URL = https://api.sandbox.alayamarket.com`